 - The school’s food service is notable for purchasing fresh local produce and for using no processed ingredients.

-- The bags used by the school ́s shop are made of cardboard or recycled and biodegradable plastic
+- The bags used by the school shop are made of paper or recycled and biodegradable plastic.

 - The dining room and kitchen service use reusable and recyclable materials.